Our Top Picks

 The Heritage Store had a very pleasant rosewater smell.
 For those who are sensitive to scents or essential oils, we recommend Klairs or Thayers as neither one had a detectable smell—and Klairs is marketed as essential oil-free and unscented.

 This is a subjective category, evaluating how nice the packaging looks on our shelves, as well as how user-friendly the actual bottle and spout are.
 Thayers out-prettied all other products with its understated retro label.
 It also scored perfectly in usage testing, with a sturdy, easy-to-use flip-top and a small hole that didn't make us feel like the whole bottle of toner was going to dump out onto our cotton ball.
 We also appreciate the simple look of the Pyungkang Yul on our bathroom shelf.

 The Klairs product, despite all its other positive attributes, didn't do so well.
 While we felt pretty neutral about the label design, the screw-top lid and rigid bottle made for a somewhat awkward, cumbersome experience.

-We hope that this review has helped you narrow down your toner or astringent selection so you can find a product that works for your particular skin.
+Our intention with this review is to help you narrow down your toner or astringent selection so you can find a product that works the best for your particular skin type and fits the best into your daily skincare routine.
 Our recommendations are based on plenty of research and rigorous, unbiased testing of a wide variety of beauty products.
 We hope you've found the toner or astringent that makes you feel great about your skin.

 — Dana Raidt